 A tax audit can be a frightening experience.
 If you are audited by the CRA, you risk being found guilty of tax evasion or any other tax problem.

 Ignoring the CRA can result in them taking collection action whether you know what you owe or not.
-CRA collection action is not only used to collect debts, but also to make you comply with CRA requests.
+The CRA collection action is not only used to collect debts but also to make you comply with CRA requests.

-At Faris CPA, we can represent and advise you during the audit and post audit process.
-We can reply to the audit proposal and/or fix your books and records if necessary so that your tax problems can be solved. .
+At Faris CPA, we can represent and advise you during the audit and post-audit process.
+We can reply to the audit proposal and/or find the errors in your books and records if necessary so that your tax problems can be solved.

-If the audit result is unfavorable, we can file a Notice of Objection to get a more favorable result.
+If the audit result is unfavourable, we can file a Notice of Objection to get a more favourable result.